Download a PDF file with information about this technique.

 Adductor Magnus (partial)

-Tibial n. – muscles in the posterior compartment of leg and sole of the foot
+Tibial n. – muscles in the posterior compartment of the leg and the sole of the foot

 Common Peroneal n. – muscles in the anterior and lateral compartments of the calf